AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-2.md

 - **WebAssembly (Wasm):** A low-level binary format that runs alongside JavaScript in the browser, delivering near-native performance for web apps.
 - **ECMAScript (ES6 and beyond):** The standardized specification for JavaScript that defines its features and syntax.
-- **Cross-Platform Development:** The ability of Node.js to run seamlessly on Windows, macOS, and Linux, making applications portable.
+- **Cross-Platform Development:** The ability of Nodejs to run seamlessly on Windows, macOS, and Linux, making applications portable.
 - **Processor Architectures (ARM vs. x86):** Understanding how different hardware architectures influence performance and compatibility of software.

-These concepts not only deepen your understanding of Node.js but also provide valuable insights into the broader world of software engineering.
+These concepts not only deepen your understanding of Nodejs but also provide valuable insights into the broader world of software engineering.